 The third property, related to the second one, is that when the test cost of an attribute is increased, that test attribute will be "pushed" down in the tree, until it "falls out" of the tree (when the test cost becomes too large).
-Figures 3 (a) to (c) show the trees with the test cost of A1 set to 20, 50, and 80, respectively, while all other attribute costs are fixed, and the misclassification cost is 800.
-We can see clearly that with the increase of the test cost of A1, the attribute moves down the tree, until it falls out of the tree in the end.
+If the test cost of A1 is set to 20, 50, and 80, respectively, while other costs are fixed, we obtain trees (not shown here) with A1 at the root (similar to Figure 2(a)), in the middle of the tree (similar to Figure 2(b)), and not in the tree, respectively.